 I hereby appoint Custodian as the custodian of my Account and Administrator as the administrator of my Account.
 Administrator may change custodians at any time to any institution permitted by law.
 The appointment of Custodian and Administrator does not create a fiduciary relationship between me or my Account and Administrator or Custodian.
 I understand and agree that neither Administrator nor Custodian is a fiduciary to me or for my Account and/or my investment as such term is defined in the IRC, ERISA, and/or any applicable federal, state, or local law.
 I authorize Administrator to communicate with me by e-mail, and I will regularly monitor the e-mail address(es) that I provide to Administrator.
-I will deliver written notice to Administrator within ten (10) days of any change to the contact information I provide to Administrator ray cease providing services and resign as administrator if I do not respond to written correspondence from Administrator or fail to pay any of Administrator's fees.
+I will deliver written notice to Administrator within ten (10) days of any change to the contact information I provide to Administrator, including, but not limited to, e-mail addresses, mailing addresses, and telephone numbers.
+Administrator may cease providing services and resign as administrator if I do not respond to written correspondence from Administrator of fees.